Great Blasket island and the Blaskets

 Reflections of an Old Woman [Peig] by Peig Sayers - Peig reflects on her life as a woman on the Great Blasket Island including all its hardships, joys and sorrows.

-The Western Island by Robin Flower - an informative book on the lifestyle, customs and traditions of the islanders written by an outsider with a deep sympathyy for the uniquue lifestyle lived by the islanders.
+The Western Island by Robin Flower - an informative book on the lifestyle, customs and traditions of the islanders written by an outsider with a deep sympathy for the unique lifestyle lived by the islanders.
 Robin Flower (an Englishman) was affectionately known as "Blaithín" meaning "little flower" by the islanders with whom he lived and about whom he wrote.

 Notable Marine, Terrestrial and Avian Fauna of the Blasket Islands Archipelago

-There is also now a large population of Irish moutain hares - Lepus timidus hibernicus - on Great Blasket Island which have almost displaced the rabbits (originally introduced to Ireland by the Normans in the 12th century) and they were introduced some years ago, anecdotally, from wild stock from Valentia Island.
-Irish mountain hares famously survived in Ireland throughout the ice age, or may have returned shortly after the ice sheet retreated, along with some other notables like the Irish stoat and closely followed by the Irish long-tailed field mouse [who was / is (?) present on the Blasket and is present on Skellig Michael] whose existence on the mainland is now being challenged by the combined introduction of the bank vole (from German cargo delivered to Limerick docks in the 1920's) and the recent invasion of greater white-toothed shrew.
-Luckily neither are present on the Blasket or Skellig.
-It is a tough world out there for our native flora and fauna whose very existence is threathened by invading and competing new species in an ecosystem meltdown.
+There is also now a large population of Irish mountain hares - Lepus timidus hibernicus - on Great Blasket Island which have almost displaced the rabbits (originally introduced to Ireland by the Normans in the 12th century) and they were introduced some years ago, anecdotally, from wild stock from Valentia Island.
+Irish mountain hares famously survived in Ireland throughout the ice age, or may have returned shortly after the ice sheet retreated, along with some other notables like the Irish stoat and closely followed by the Irish long-tailed field mouse [who was / is (?) present on the Blasket and is present on Skellig Michael] whose existence on the mainland is now being challenged by the combined introduction of the bank vole (from German cargo delivered to Limerick docks in the 1920's during construction of the Ardnacrusha hydro-electric power station on the river Shannon) and the recent invasion of greater white-toothed shrew.
+Luckily neither of these introduced species are present on the Blasket or Skellig.
+It is a tough world out there for our native flora and fauna whose very existence is threatened by invading and competing new species in an ecosystem meltdown.

 There are in excess of 150 native Irish red deer - Cervus elaphus - on Inishvickillaun, introduced there by the owner and former Taoiseach Charlie Haughey in 1980 from one stag and three hinds from Killarney National Park introduced to the island by helicopter (unlike the hares which were brought by boat!).
 They are now vitally important for the purity of the native stock as there is evidence that the native Irish red deer in Killarney National Park may now be interbreeding with the Sika deer.
 The native Irish red deer in Killarney are in Ireland since the last ice age about 28,000 years ago and possibly also before the country was covered in ice when the now extinct Giant Irish elk - Megaloceros giganteus - also roamed the land with them.
 Although some recent DNA studies of the red deer population appear to indicate that the red deer did not return naturally after the retreat of the ice sheets but were reintroduced by Neolithic [New Stone Age} farmers about 6,000 years ago.